 It seems that these days everybody’s talking about the beautiful Montenegrin coast.
 Kotor, the city located in the stunning Kotor Bay, is one of the most popular European summer destinations at the moment.
-It has a little bit of everything for anyone’s taste and it attracts both youngs, families and the elder people.
+It has a little bit of everything for anyone’s taste and it attracts both young, families and the elder.
 Perfect weather, vicinity of the crystal clear Adriatic waters, amazing natural landscape, rich cultural heritage and loads of newly open bars and restaurants – Kotor is a dream summer destination.

 What’s the best time to visit Kotor?

 Definitely during the warmer months.
 During the winter, many activities can’t be done and many bars and restaurants are just closed.
 Summers are sunny and hot, but definitely the best time of the year to visit Kotor.
 To escape crowds visit in the early June or early September.
-May and October still offer nice weather and pretty affordable accomodation.
+May and October still offer nice weather and pretty affordable accommodation.

 This coastal city of Montenegro was first settled during the Roman times.
 During the rule of the Venetian Republic, the fortification system surrounding the Old Town was built.
 It’s still very well preserved and listed as a World Heritage Site.

 The natural landscape is a pretty impressive one – the limestone cliffs are overhanging the Gulf of Kotor.
 It may seem like one of the fjords, but it’s actually a ria, a submerged river canyon.

 One Day in Kotor Itinerary